vaplp@engageva.org

 Program Stewards

-Our Program Stewards are our VCET staff members who support the program participants from applications until graduation.
+Our Program Stewards are VCET staff members who support the candidates and program participants from applications through graduation.

 Nico Climaco (they/any)

-is a Program Steward and Facilitator with VAPLP.
+Nico is a Program Steward and Facilitator with VAPLP.
 They currently reside on occupied Piscataway land (Washington, DC), and joined VCET in January of 2022.
 As the Director of Leadership Development, they primarily support VAPLP, the Staff of Color Roundtable, ongoing trainings and gatherings, and the organization’s network-wide VCET Summit.
+They also serve on the Board of Directors for Equality Virginia.
 Nico graduated from James Madison University (go Dukes~) and LIFT Economy’s Next Economy MBA program.

 Passionate about social justice, collective liberation, and community solutions, Nico finds home in collective and visionary spaces woven together by queer and trans people.
 Nico learned some of their most important political lessons outside the classroom and was first politicized by the work of the Louisville Project in policy debate, as well as through their own Filipinx and Puerto Rican diaspora.